South Bay Lakers: Breakout season (2011–2012)

 Glenn Carraro, the remaining D-Fender assistant general manager, was promoted to general manager.
-Thereafter, on August 18, 2011, the D-Fenders announced Eric Musselman as their new head coach.
+On August 18, 2011, the D-Fenders announced Eric Musselman as their new head coach.
 Among Musselman's body of work was previous service as head coach for the NBA's Sacramento Kings and Golden State Warriors.

 The NBA lockout began and the Los Angeles Laker Girls, who had been practicing all summer for their upcoming Lakers game performances, now had no audience.
-The Lakers organization decided the Laker Girls would perform at the D-Fender home games for the duration of the season.
+The Lakers organization decided the Laker Girls would perform at the D-Fender home games for the season.

 With a new general manager, a new head coach, and the excitement of the Laker Girls, the D-Fenders had a breakout season, posting a regular season record of 38–12, which at the time was the best regular season record ever posted in the D-League.
 In a season of great individual success, two D-Fenders players placed in the top five for season scoring averages: Brandon Costner (20.3 ppg) and Elijah Millsap (19.4 ppg).
 Malcolm Thomas was named to the All NBA D-League First Team and the Rookie First Team after ranking second in the NBADL for blocks (2.3) and third in rebounds (9.1) and field goal percentage (.619).
 Both Courtney Fortson and Millsap were named to the All D-League Second Team.
 Costner was named All D-League Third Team, and Zach Andrews received an Honorable Mention honor.
 A team record four D-Fenders were selected for the All Star Game: Andrews, Costner, Millsap and Gerald Green.
 Green was also named the MVP of the All-Star Game.
 Concluding regular season play, the D-Fenders breezed through the first and second rounds of the playoffs undefeated, easily winning the Western Conference Title.
 In the finals, the D-fenders took game 1 but dropped the next two games to fall to the Austin Toros.
 To cap off this historic season, Musselman was named D-League Coach of the Year and the front office earned the first-ever NBA Development League Championship Award, an annual recognition award given to the team that best embodies the NBA D-League's goal of developing NBA basketball talent via call-ups and/or assignments.